acadadev/rosrider_doc/04_DRIVERS/README.md

 >
 > ```ros2 topic list```
 >
-> **Expected Result**
 > This command should output at least two ROS topics `/rosout` and `/parameter_events`
 >
-> **Tip**
-> Never skip a checkpoint!
-> Ignoring a failed test case can result in the propagation of underlying defects, leading to more severe and difficult-to-resolve software issues in subsequent development stages.
+> Ignoring a failed checkpoint can result in the propagation of underlying defects, leading to more severe and difficult-to-resolve software issues in subsequent development stages.

 __Installation Instructions__